theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/x509-certificate.md

 {: .box-note }
 **Note:**
-When using Board Cloud, only a certificate released by a public certification authority can be used for creating an X.509 certificate.
+When using Board Cloud, make sure to use a certificate released by a public certification authority (CA).

 {% endif %}